-Note:
+Note.

+Monetary figures within this table were U.S. Dollar (USD) figures calculated during or within the approximate time of the event.
 If such an event would occur in the present day, monetary losses would be considerably higher in USDs as a result of inflation.